 Additionally, the more content you have, the more content you have to manage.

-Let’s look at both of these areas.
+Let’s look at these areas.

 Managing Content Effectively – Obvious Challenges